privacyidea/privacyidea/README.md

 =========

 The database model has changed, so that you need to upgrade the database.

+!!
+Before upgrading be sure to make a backup !!

 To upgrade your database from 1.5 to the new 2.0 schema run:

    ./manage db upgrade